Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 In many studies involving PINN, it was observed that the training iterations required for convergence far exceed those needed for typical data-driven DNN.
-Unsuccessful PINN training (premature convergence) can lead to unacceptable (unphysical) simulation outcomes.
-We relate the optimization difficulty of PINNs to a few factors below.\\
+We relate the optimization difficulty of PINNs to a few factors below. \\